radshag/PhoneGap-Geofencing/README.md

 	[[DGGeofencingHelper sharedGeofencingHelper] setWebView:self.webView];

-3. Add the following import to the MainViewController.m file.
+3. Make sure to import DGGeofencingHelper.h in the MainViewController.m file.

-	#import "DGGeofencingHelper.h"
+4. In your JavaScript add the following code in the same place where you process the documentReady event.

+	document.addEventListener('region-update', function(event) {
+			var fid = event.regionupdate.fid;
+			var status = event.regionupdate.status;

+	    });